Shanmukh025/Movie-Recommend/README.md

                 In the Heat of the Night (1967)

-            Top 25 movies recommendation for the "User 4"
+            Top 25 movie recommendations for the "User 4"

                 Pet Sematary (1989)
                 9 (2009)